Imagine if your sales and operations teams spoke the same language, where customer data and business processes flowed seamlessly?

 ERP software offers applications that automate and manage every day and back-end processes.
 The system typically stores shipping and billing information, purchasing history, and financial data.
 It may also store company inventory data and accounting information.
 In the end, ERP helps reduce manual labor, optimize, and centralize operations.

 Ultimately, the information it tracks drives effective decision-making processes and streamlines operations.
-Top ERP examples include Oracle ERP Cloud, Biz Automation, SAP S/4 HANA, and Oracle Netsuite ERP.
+Top ERP examples include Oracle ERP Cloud, Biz Automation, SAP S/4 HANA, and Oracle NetSuite.

 What is CRM software?

-• To provide a united face to the customer.
+- To provide a unified experience to the customer.

 Nonetheless, even as both ERP and CRM may store similar information.
 ERP software concerns back-end processes, while CRM focuses on the front-end.

 Therefore, CRM helps the company track, automate, optimize, and analyze customer interactions.
 It unifies sales tracking, generating leads, pipeline management, marketing, and customer communication.
-Top CRM software examples include LeadSquared Sales Execution CRM, Zoho, Freshsales, HubSpot, and Microsoft Dynamics CRM.
+Top CRM software examples include LeadSquared, Zoho, Freshsales, HubSpot, and Microsoft Dynamics.

-Together, ERP and CRM can bring tremendous potential to any business.
+Together, CRM and ERP can bring tremendous potential to any business.
 Otherwise, your organization will have disjointed information silos, which is dangerous.

-Experts say that incorrectly handled customer information increases the risk of dissatisfaction, and lost customer trust.
-Thus, you must unify the sale and purchase while building profitable customer relationships.
+Incorrect handling of customer information increases the risk of dissatisfaction and loss of trust.
+That’s why it’s crucial to unify your entire sales and operations process while building profitable customer relationships.

-Statistics show that ERP systems drive a 23% increase in order-to-shipment times and 97% inventory accuracy.
+ERP systems boost order-to-shipment times by 23% and inventory accuracy by 97%, according to statistics.
 Still, CRM helps you create personalized interactions that foster loyalty and better marketing ROI.
-So, your business can offer a great experience with the CRM and ERP systems working together.
+So, your business can offer great experience with the CRM ERP system working together.
 Ultimately, it will drive customer retention and loyalty.

 1. 360-degree view of customers